thebernardlim/thebernardlim.github.io/_posts/2020-08-26-25daysserverless2019-challenge-5.md

          3. Neutral - Do Nothing
       6. Generate and return response

+8. Here is the [Azure Function solution](https://github.com/thebernardlim/25-days-of-serverless/tree/master/challenge-5/SentimentAnalysisFunction/Day5Function) I created in C#.

-8. Also to note, there were a couple of hiccups I faced along the way:
+9. Also to note, there were a couple of hiccups I faced along the way:
    1. There are 2 versions of Text Analytics at time of writing: v2.1 and v3.0.
 I used v3.0 which seemed easier to implement.
    2. However v3.0 has some limitations such as no support of Swedish language which was one of the languages present in the provided sentences.

 Thought this was a fun project to explore world of Azure AI Services with.
 Do try it out!\
 Also realized I missed out on doing Day 4.
 Will do Day 4 next.